iamanigeeit/DDW2023/docs/04-oop/oop.md

 So when should we use a computed property?

 - When the property describes some intrinsic quality of the object.
 Property is similar in many ways to attribute and it is usually a "noun".
-It should describes some kind of property of the object rather than some action that the object can do.
+It should describe some kind of property of the object rather than some action that the object can do.
 - When the computation is simple and cheap.
 We should prefer property for simple values you can get by doing a quick calculation.
 Distance property in the example above is a good example of this.
 - When you can compute the value only with the object's attributes.
 Remember that getter of a property does not take any other argument besides `self`.
 This means that the computed value must be obtained only from the object's attributes.